 “Elanore, what my mother said— I’m sorry.”

 “No, no,” she shook her head vigorously, not allowing him to finish his thought aloud.
 She was not at all under any illusion that Edmund harbored any feelings for her beyond brotherly affection.
 She changed the subject lightly.
-“If I was too quiet, I didn’t know what I could really say after all.
-I do not know what you had told her–”
+“If I was quiet, it was because I didn’t know what I could really say.
+I do not know what you have told her–”

 Edmund did not look all that ready to change the topic but wisely let Elanore lead the conversation.
 As Elanore ministered to his shoulder, he spoke calmly.
 “She knows nothing.
 It’s likely she assumes that I had a spill.”